How To Write a Business Plan for a Loan That Gets Approved

 Tie everything back to your business needs.
 For example, if part of your funding request includes hiring staff or upgrading systems, explain how those changes will improve operations and support growth.

-Lenders want to see that your business isn't just an idea — it's an organized, well-run operation with a capable team behind it.
+Lenders want to see that your business is an organized, well-run operation with a capable team behind it.

 Products or Services Offered

 This section lays out exactly what your business sells.
-Lenders want to see that your offerings are clearly defined, competitive, and tied to customer needs.
+Lenders want to see that your product line and service offerings are clearly defined, competitive, and tied to customer needs.

 Start by describing your core business model.
 Are you selling physical products, digital goods, or services?
 If necessary, break it down into categories.